dalessi93/Task-Master/README.md

 - PostgreSQL

 ## How to use
-1. Log in/Signup
+1. Log in/Signup.
-2. Post an add
+2. Post an ad with ehat you need done.
 3. Compare quotes and get someone to do it for you.

 ## Future Updates